Monopole and instanton effects in QCD: Summary and conclusions

 \section{Summary and conclusions}

-We have performed numerical computations to inspect the catalytic effects of monopoles in QCD on observables.
-To carefully check the catalytic effects, in this research, we added monopoles and anti-monopoles to the configurations with larger lattice volumes and finer lattice spacings than in the previous study.
-We prepared normal settings and settings in which the monopoles and anti-monopoles were added; then, we observed the catalytic effects of monopoles by calculating the physical quantities using these settings.
+We performed numerical computations to inspect the monopole and instanton effects in QCD on observables.
+To carefully check the monopole and instanton effects, in this research, we added monopoles and anti-monopoles to the configurations with larger lattice volumes and finer lattice spacings than in our previous study.
+We prepared normal configurations and configurations in which the monopoles and anti-monopoles were added; then, we first observed the effects of the monopoles by calculating the physical quantities with these configurations.

 First, we have shown that the additional monopole and anti-monopole do not affect the scale of the lattice when calculating the lattice spacing.
 We then calculated the monopole density and measured the length of the monopole loops.
 We have shown that the monopole density increases and that the physical length of the monopole loops becomes linearly extended when increasing the values of the magnetic charges.
-These results indicate that the eigenstate of the monopole creation operator becomes the coherent state and that the monopole creation operator makes only the long monopole loops, which are the crucial elements for the mechanism of colour confinement.
+These results indicate that the monopole creation operator makes only the long monopole loops, which are the crucial elements for the mechanism of color confinement.

-Next, we calculated the eigenvalues and eigenvectors of the overlap Dirac operator using these configurations.
+Second, we calculated the eigenvalues and eigenvectors of the overlap Dirac operator using these configurations.
 We analytically estimated the total number of instantons and anti-instantons from the values of the topological charges.
-We have quantitatively shown that the monopole with magnetic charge $m_{c} = 1$ and the anti-monopole with magnetic charge $m_{c} = -1$ produce one instanton or one anti-instanton.
-Moreover, we have shown that the monopole creation operator creates the topological charges without affecting the vacuum structure by comparing the distributions of the topological charges with the predictions of the distribution functions.
+We quantitatively showed that the monopole with magnetic charge $m_{c} = 1$ and the anti-monopole with magnetic charge $m_{c} = -1$ produce one instanton or one anti-instanton.
+Moreover, we showed that the monopole creation operator creates the topological charges without affecting the vacuum structure by comparing the distributions of the topological charges with the predictions of the distribution functions.

+Third, we confirmed that the distributions of the nearest-neighbor spacing and the spectral rigidity correspond perfectly with the results of the GUE in the GRMT, even if we add the monopoles and anti-monopoles to the configurations.
+Moreover, the ratios of the low-lying eigenvalues and the distributions of the first eigenvalues of each topological sector agree with the results of the GUE in the chRMT.
+We found that the additional monopoles and anti-monopoles do not affect the eigenvalues and change only the scale parameter $\Sigma$ of the eigenvalue distribution.
+The scale parameter linearly increases when increasing the magnetic charges.

-These results are consistent with the results obtained in previous research~\cite{DiGH3}.
+These results are consistent with the results obtained in previous research~\cite{DiGH3,DiGHP1}.

 In previous research~\cite{DiGH2, DiGHP1, DiGH5}, we have already shown that the values of the chiral condensate decrease and that the decay constants slightly increase with increasing magnetic charge; however, we have not explained why.
 In this research, we made predictions to quantitatively explain the decrease in the values of the chiral condensate and the increase in the decay constants.